TheBozzz34/gr-ysf-hack/README.md

 # gr-ysf

+### This is a kinda hacky fix to get [gr-ysf](https://github.com/HB9UF/gr-ysf) built on modern systems, there are some small code changes, and I removed the unit tests which used deprecated libraries and I didn't want to re-write them.

 GNU Radio modules for decoding Yaesu System Fusion C4FM packets

 See the following link for information on the project: